zanuka/leaderport-core-ui/README.md

 Product Description: LeaderPort transforms your browser into a command center for real-time rankings.
 Whether you're tracking top-performing stocks, leading sports scores, trending cryptocurrencies, or competitive metrics, LeaderPort serves as your all-in-one portal to performance leadership.
 With customizable dashboards and instant updates, you'll always know what's leading the pack across any domain that matters to you.

 ## Browser Extension Strategy

-LeaderPort's browser extensions will leverage public APIs the backend will provide real-time data visualization and insights.
+Our browser extensions will use public APIs the backend will provide real-time data visualization and insights.

 - **Data Integration**: Connects to LeaderPort's backend API which aggregates data from official sources
 - **Smart Caching**: Utilizes `chrome.storage` for data caching and user prefs, respecting subscription tiers